I'm Myra.

 "As young curious-minded entrepreneurial types do, Myra tried out many different job positions.
 One of those early positions was working for a property owner.
 She helped manage rentals learning firsthand about maintenance, and how to run a maintenance crew.
 She was fortunate to have a boss who taught her a little bit about every aspect of the business.
 She was given a toolbox- a literal one, and she also began building her "business toolbox", though she didn't know that at the time.
 At 18, he entrusted her with a commercial acquisition project, taught her about lending, and even had her oversee an eviction.
 "I am ever grateful to him.
 Looking back I can see just how formational that experience was."

-Her first business was an independent film production company in Los Angeles, "an invaluable, thrilling trial-by-fire" education that cemented how she has pursued business to this day.
+Myra's first business was an independent film production company in Los Angeles, "an invaluable, thrilling trial-by-fire" education that cemented how she has pursued business to this day.
 She was asked to produce a short 35mm film.
 Knowing nothing of the industry she asked, "What does a producer do?"
 The answer was simply, "They make it happen."
 So she figured out what she needed to often informally interviewing people and making "practice phone calls" using an alias.
 That first production went off without a hitch.
 So she put out an ad and just like that- she got work, rented an office, and was in business.
 She was entrusted by strangers with managing budgets where thousands of dollars were spent each day.
 "It was an environment of making the nearly impossible come true, day after day."

 Back stateside, when it was time to return to work, now with a daughter in tow, Myra combined her real estate and subcontracting project management experience and her unshakable entrepreneurial mindset to begin looking for that market void.
 This company combined construction project management with interior design.
-Clients loved having at woman at the helm with both trades under one roof eliminating the common problems of design fighting with function.
+Clients loved having a woman at the helm with both trades under one roof eliminating the common problems of design fighting with function.
 This business allowed her the control over her schedule that she needed as a mother.
 She was able to run away to the park mid-day and cuddle before nap time.

 One thing this interviewer can't skip over is that Myra didn't choose to be an entrepreneur.
 She didn't have a choice in this part of her life's path.
 Perhaps it is inborn.
 She loves a challenge.
 She loves problem-solving.
 She craves efficiency.
 She makes decisions autonomously.
 She trusts herself whether her opinion is formed by gut instinct or backed by the data.
 She doesn't mind having all the weight of a company's success or failure on her shoulders.
 "The market is the test.
-The market is my report card." she says.
+The market is my report card," she says.
 She seeks satisfaction in creating something from what started out as just an idea.
 "It's so rewarding."
 With her entrepreneurial spirit and can-do personality, it is not surprising that through the years many have sought her out to consult with her regarding their career and business endeavors.

 INTJ